Woman (John Lennon song): Reception

-Record World described it as a "simple, introspective love song" and said that the power its last line − "I love you now and forever" − magnifies the songs impact.
+Record World described it as a "simple, introspective love song" and said that the power its last line − "I love you now and forever" − magnifies the song's impact.

 Ultimate Classic Rock critic Stephen Lewis rated it as Lennon's greatest solo love song.

 Chart performance

 The single debuted at number three in Lennon's native UK, then moving to number two and finally reaching number one, where it spent two weeks, knocking off the top spot his own re-released "Imagine".
 In the US the single peaked at number two on the Billboard Hot 100 (kept out of the top spot by REO Speedwagon's hit "Keep On Loving You" and Blondie's hit "Rapture") while reaching number one on the Cashbox Top 100.